It (miniseries): Context

 There was only one television version of a Stephen King story before It, that being the 1979 adaptation of 'Salem's Lot (1975), directed by Tobe Hooper.
-Although critically acclaimed, it did not change King's negative view on horror television as he still believed that the format was "too institutionally fainthearted and unimaginative to handle real horror" in 1983.
-This skepticism continued in the mid-1980s when he wrote and published It (1986), and he never thought a television version of the book would happen despite its success.
-His reason was that it was a censorship rule not to show children in jeopardy, a major theme in It.
+Although critically acclaimed, it did not change King's negative view of horror television, as he still believed that the format was "too institutionally fainthearted and unimaginative to handle real horror" in 1983.
+This skepticism continued into the mid-1980s when he wrote and published It (1986), and despite its success, he never thought a television version of the book would happen, as TV had a censorship rule not to show children in jeopardy, a major theme in It.

 It was written over four years by King with inspirations from the story "Three Billy Goats Gruff" and legends about Bangor, Maine's sewer system.
 Despite garnering a polarized critical response for its huge number of pages and bizarre sexual sequences, It was the best-selling hardcover fiction book in the United States in 1986, according to Publishers Weekly; and a British Fantasy Award winner.

-King's predictions about a TV version of the book not happening, while false, were also justified according to newspaper critic Matt Roush.
+King's predictions that a TV version of the book would not happen turned out to be false, though justified according to newspaper critic Matt Roush.
 At the end of the 1980s, a horror product of any kind was an unlikely gamble for a network.
 The television market was dominated by sitcoms, soap operas, and fictional presentations of real life events; there were series like Freddy's Nightmares (1988–90) and Friday the 13th: The Series (1987–90), but they were often hampered by network censorship, commercial breaks, low budgets, and "cheesy execution."

 Other factors increased the risk of a network doing a film or miniseries version of a King story in the late 1980s to 1990; theatrical King screen transfers were performing poorly at the box office, and big TV events like miniseries or films were becoming far less important to viewers due to a rise in VCR ownership by 20 percent from 1985 to 1990.
 This resulted in channels like ABC taking several cost-cutting measures, such as adding more regular series to its lineup.

 Some critics also questioned the airing of a horror film like It on television, a format much easier for children to access than theaters due to less parental and government restrictions.

 King described his expectations of the miniseries being "in the basement.
 Here was a book that sprawled over 1,000 pages, and they were going to cram it into four hours, with commercials."